Mint (newspaper): Launch

 Mint began in collaboration with The Wall Street Journal on 1 February 2007, with the Journal's former deputy managing editor, Raju Narisetti as its founding editor.

 Relaunch

-In 2016, Mint changed from the Berliner format it popularized in India and became a broadsheet.
+In 2016, Mint changed from the Berliner format it popularised in India and became a broadsheet.
 Mint also publishes Mint Lounge as a Saturday cultural edition.

-Website
+Livemint website

 After struggling in the initial years, the Livemint website is now the second most read business news website in India, behind The Economic Times.
 After HT Media Limited acquired VCCircle from News Corp in 2020, the Livemint website also shares content with the VCCircle and TechCircle websites.
-The three websites have sort of become one product, though they still operate independently as well.
 The Deals, Tech and Startups page on the Mint newspaper routinely gets content from both VCCircle and TechCircle.